wp-plugins/wp-symposium-toolbar/readme.txt

 You may, of course, modify these settings, create your own custom menus, edit the default ones, and eventually remove them from the WP Toolbar.

-*Removing the plugin from your site*
+= Removing the plugin from your site =

 I would be really sorry to hear that you are not happy with this plugin, but whatever the reason is, you should know that the uninstall process will not remove NavMenus that were created for the Toolbar, since they could be used somewhere else.
 After uninstalling the plugin, please visit the NavMenus page at Appearance > Menus, and remove manually the menus you are no longer using.

 == Changelog ==

+= 0.0.13. =

+* Getting rid of PHP notices - sorry

 = 0.0.12. =